miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/overview/template.md

 });
 ```

-### Dynamic route handlers
+### Writing a dynamic route handler

-Models lets our route handlers take advantage of Mirage's _in-memory database_.
+Models let our route handlers take advantage of Mirage's _in-memory database_.
 The database makes our route handlers dynamic, so we can change the data that's returned without having to rewrite the handler.

 Let's update our route handler to be dynamic: